anaeim/hr-ai-agent/README.md

 - **Automatically screening resumes** with layout-aware PDF understanding
 - **Identifying top candidates** using job-specific skill assessment
-- **Providing unbiased shortlists** through structured evaluation and reranking
+- **Providing consistent shortlists** through structured evaluation and reranking

 This ensures a hiring process that is:
 - **Faster** – drastically reducing time-to-hire
 - **Fairer** – evaluating candidates objectively
 - **More accurate** – matching resumes to role requirements with high precision

-By removing manual bottlenecks and unconscious bias, AgentAI significantly improves the **quality and consistency** of hiring decisions.
+By removing manual bottlenecks and unconscious, AgentAI significantly improves the **quality and consistency** of hiring decisions.

 ![high-level-solution](./images/HR-AI-Agent-high-level.drawio.png)